Treasures of the Deep

-Treasures of the Deep is a video game released for the PlayStation.
+Treasures of the Deep is an action-adventure video game developed by Black Ops Entertainment and published by Namco Hometek for the PlayStation.
 The player controls an underwater explorer who scours deep sea environments around the world for treasure in scuba gear and submersibles while undertaking various missions and fending off hostile pirates and sea life.
-It was developed by Black Ops Entertainment.
-The game was published in North America by Namco and by Sony Computer Entertainment in Europe, and met with strong critical approval for its compelling undersea atmosphere.
 The soundtrack was provided by video game composer Tommy Tallarico.

 Gameplay

 The gameplay in Treasures of the Deep focuses on underwater exploration in a variety of wetsuits and gradually more powerful one-man submersibles, in order to fulfill objectives such as capping underwater oil leaks, exploring shipwrecks, recovering plane crash victims and destroying hostile installations.
 Finding treasure is a secondary objective.
 Ancient gems from a sunken ship can be put towards upgrading weapons, equipment, and subs.
 Various wildlife populate the levels, including sharks that attack the player and bleeding divers and animals.
 The player is fined for killing harmless and endangered species.

 The game takes place in 14 diverse underwater locations, ranging from the Bermuda Triangle to Antarctica.
 The levels are designed to evoke a claustrophobic and moody environment.
 There is an unlockable 'bonus' level, Atlantis.
 When the player earns a high score, another bonus level is temporarily unlocked, 'Shark Attack', where the player controls a shark and aims to eat as many sea creatures and divers as possible before the time runs out.